-Give me one minute and my mind starts to wonder outside the room, thinking of better things that I can do with my time then attend meetings, where someone just likes to hear themselves talk.
+Give me one minute and my mind starts to wonder outside the room, thinking of better things that I can do with my time then attend meetings.

 Early retirement will mean that we claim our time back

-And that is the ultimate freedom, to be able to claim our time back and declare work as optional.
-The alarm app will be deleted or move to the “barely-used” apps folder.
+And that is the ultimate freedom, to be able to claim back our time and declare work as optional like our friend Tanja from Our Next Life suggests in her book.
+The alarm app will be deleted or moved to the “barely-used” apps folder.

 We’ll have time to eat more at home

 Since I’m a morning person, I won’t need any alarms other than my body to signal that it’s time to get up.
-Given that I’m the chef, I will
+Given that I’m the chef at home, I will

 probably be the one to make breakfast and the smell of the home fries and cooked eggs will be Mrs. Enchumbao’s alarm clock.
 (She’s nodding as she’s editing this post.)

-Early retirement means we have time to eat breakfast at home, every day!
+Early retirement will mean we have time to eat breakfast at home, every day!
 We’ll no longer need to rush to prepare a breakfast-to-go every morning.
 We’ll no longer need to pack lunch.

 We’ll have time for slow travel